Attacking midfielders of the highest grade are like gold dust in modern football.

 11. James Maddison

-Leicester's dismal start to the 2022/23 season shouldn't undermine just how good a footballer their chief creator, James Maddison, is.
+Leicester's dismal 2022/23 season shouldn't detract from just how good a footballer James Maddison, their former chief creator, is.

-It hasn’t always been plain sailing for Maddison at the King Power, with Brendan Rodgers happy to underutilise the Englishman due to his lack of defensive nous and sub-par work rate.
-However, he has evolved in these regards over the past couple of years to emerge as one of the Premier League's most efficient playmakers.
+It wasn't always plain sailing for Maddison at the King Power, with Brendan Rodgers happy to underutilise the Englishman due to his lack of defensive nous and sub-par work rate.
+However, he has evolved in these regards over the past couple of years to become one of the Premier League's most efficient playmakers.

 He's a risk-taker in possession; a player that gets the crowd on their feet every time he receives possession in the attacking third.
 His new home is at Tottenham, who are crying out for some creative ingenuity, and Maddison seems is a perfect fit.

 The original Raumdeuter.